NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 NOTE: LGCs are explained under ‘Introduction to Large Scale Generation Certificates’.

-On-site renewable energy will be considered in two ways depending on its use:
+On-site renewable energy is considered in two ways depending on its use:

-- Consumption: All on-site renewable electricity consumed by the building will count as renewable electricity in the REI unless LGCs are being sold.
+- Consumption: All on-site renewable electricity consumed by the building will count as renewable electricity in the Renewable Energy Indicator unless LGCs are being sold.

-- Exported: On-site renewable electricity that is exported to the grid does not count towards the REI.
+- Exported: On-site renewable electricity that is exported to the grid does not count towards the Renewable Energy Indicator.

-Note: If, however, LGCs are being created and voluntarily surrendered for the exported electricity, the LGCs can be included and will count as renewable electricity in the REI.
+Note: If, however, LGCs are being created and voluntarily surrendered for the exported electricity, the LGCs can be included and will count as renewable electricity in the Renewable Energy Indicator.

-In the coming years, if a scheme for renewable gas trading is set up, and the gas source is recognised as renewable, NABERS will consider accepting this as part of the REI.
+In the coming years, if a scheme for renewable gas trading is set up, and the gas source is recognised as renewable, NABERS will consider accepting this as part of the Renewable Energy Indicator.

-Yes, methodologies will align.
-In development, we made sure that the calculations for the REI and Climate Active were identical.
-This means you will get the same amount of renewable energy recognition for both the REI and carbon neutral certification (using the market-based method).
+Yes, methodologies are aligned.
+In development, we made sure that the calculations for the Renewable Energy Indicator and Climate Active were identical.
+This means you will receive the same amount of renewable energy recognition for both the Renewable Energy Indicator and carbon neutral certification (using the market-based method).

-No, carbon offsets are not able to be used to improve your REI as they do not represent renewable energy.
+No, carbon offsets are not able to be used to improve your Renewable Energy Indicator score as they do not represent renewable energy.

 This is an important consideration when choosing an electricity plan from your electricity provider.
 Carbon neutral electricity is not sourced from a renewable electricity generator, it is grid electricity for which the emissions have been cancelled using carbon offsets.